watcol/drake/docs/language.md

 - A Walnut file should use the extension `.wal`.
 - The appropriate MIME type for Walnut files is `application/walnut`.

+### Supported File Types
+Walnut files can be transpiled to these file types:

+*Comming soon...*

 ## Statement
 Statement is a base unit of Walnut, categorized into these types:
 - [Value Binding](#value-binding)